amritregmi/sociopedia/readme.md

     .
 Fully functional app
     .
 Admin must approve the advertisement of campaign

-    TRY IT BY YOUR SELF : https://sociopedia.herokuapp.com/
+    TRY IT BY YOUR SELF : [a link](https://https://sociopedia.herokuapp.com)

         1. Sign up using fake email > Create a campaign (this campaign can only be approved by admin )

         2. Login using Admin